roboflow/inference/README.md

 ```

 <details>
-<summary>👉 universe models</summary>
+<summary>👉 roboflow models</summary>

 <br>

-Set up your `ROBOFLOW_API_KEY` to access thousands of fine-tuned models shared by the [Roboflow Universe](https://universe.roboflow.com/) community.
+Set up your `ROBOFLOW_API_KEY` to access thousands of fine-tuned models shared by the [Roboflow Universe](https://universe.roboflow.com/) community and your custom model.
 Navigate to 🔑 keys section to learn more.

 ```python
 from inference import get_model